Invalidthoughts/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Created a script that displayed file content
+created a script that displays the contentt of two files